Managing studies

 Starting and pausing data collection can be done instantly at any time after your study is approved, using the same dropdown menu as for submitting your study.

-What does “starting” your study do?
-If your study is set as “discoverable” (one of the checkboxes under “edit study”), starting will add your study to the set of studies displayed at https://lookit.mit.edu/studies/, and anyone (including you) will be able to participate in it from there.
-If your study is set as non-discoverable, anyone will be able to participate via a direct link (shown on your study page in the experimenter interface).
-This is useful for studies intended for a very specific population, for instance if you’re doing an online follow-up to an in-person study: you can email the direct link to families, without worrying about screening out other families on Lookit.
+If your study is set as non-discoverable, starting the study will allow anyone to participate via a direct link.
+The study link is shown on your study detail page in the experimenter interface.
+You are then responsible for distributing this link to participants.
+This setting is useful for studies intended for a very specific population, for instance, an online follow-up to an in-person study.
+You can email the direct link to families, without worrying about screening out other families on CHS.

-Study edit page
+Study ad page

-On the study edit page, you can update much of the metadata about the study.
+On the study ad page, you can update much of the metadata about the study.
 You can only view this page if you have permission to view the study details, meaning that you have been given a role specifically on this study OR you are a lab member.
 If you do not have permission to write study details, you will not be able to make any changes from this page.
 For more detail about the fields you can view and edit on this page, see “Setting study details.”

 Editing studies